nqcm/synonyms-in-quran/docs/R/rest.md

 س ب ت

 ### Meaning:
-The basic meaning of this word is peace and tranquality[^MQL], or a rest after which relief or comfort is achieved[^MR].
+The basic meaning of this word is peace and tranquility[^MQL], or a rest after which relief or comfort is achieved[^MR].
 We can use this word for a good night's sleep that results in waking up refreshed and rested.
 This word is also used for the day of rest, the Sabbath, which is observed by Jews on Saturday and by Christians on Sunday.

 ### Examples from Quran